0

 • The Peroneus Longus Tendon attaches the Peroneus Longus muscle to the Cuboid, while the

-• Peroneus Brevis Tendon attaches the Peroneus Brevis muscle to the Cuboid.
+• The Peroneus Brevis Tendon attaches the Peroneus Brevis muscle to the Cuboid.

 Which ligaments are important to the cuboid bone?

-There are three main ligaments that connect the Cuboid to the other bones in the foot.
+Three main ligaments connect the Cuboid to the other bones in the foot.
 These ligaments help to stabilize the Cuboid and prevent it from becoming dislocated or misaligned.

 • The Lateral collateral ligament (LCL) connects the Cuboid to the Fibula (the smaller of the two bones in the lower leg).